 - Design – A user-friendly graphical design tool will help you change the layout of the purchase order.

 - Compose – Define key rules for pulling out variables and metadata like supplier contact information (email address).
-In addition, compose the personalized email message that will accompany it, which may include the purchase order number, supplier name and number and delivery date.
-There are other rules that need to be defined in order for the system to work.
+Compose the personalized email message that will accompany it, which may include the purchase order number, supplier name and number and delivery date.
+Other rules need to be defined for the system to work.

 Once the design and composition rules are in place, the system will perform the following after the purchase order is sent from the ERP system to the OMS system: